kristofclaes/kristofclaes.github.io/about.md

 ---
 layout: page
 title: About
+description: I'm a software engineer at Mobile Vikings.
+I mainly use Python and Django but I have a past in ASP.NET and C#.
+JavaScript doesn't scare me either.
 ---
 I'm a software engineer at Mobile Vikings.
 I mainly use Python and Django but I have a past in ASP.NET and C#.
 JavaScript doesn't scare me either.